Tuesday, January 28, 2014

 I did, however, find a spider in one of my little plastic drawers on my desk, a little while ago.
 I smashed him with some Kleenex and then I had to wash the drawer, because it had spider guts splurked inside.

 I really think I need to figure out a way to live alongside bugs and bug guts, because this is getting out of hand.
 I may have to post these stories on my blog, just to make it all worthwhile!!! :O

 No more flies!!!!!!!!!!!!!!!!

 I got to use my new fly swatter.

 Montana and the Mountain Goat

 It is, without a doubt, one of the most beautiful places on this planet.
 Photos do not sufficiently communicate the grandeur of this incredible place, although I'm including four photos I took then (not originally in digital form).

 On both trips, I visited friends on the Blackfeet reservation in Browning.
 I stayed on their couch on trip # 1, and in a local hotel on trip # 2.
-These trips were in the late 1980's.

 On the Couch